Commonly Asked Questions

 I’m nervous.

 That’s not a question!
-It’s completely natural to be nervous when embarking on a new practice in a new space, and no one will hold it against you.
-Just maintain humility, eagerness to learn, and a willingness to try something new, and you’ll be fine.
+It’s completely natural to feel nervous when stepping into a new practice in a new space, and no one will hold it against you.
+Just bring humility, eagerness to learn, and a willingness to try something new, and you’ll be fine.

 Do I have to fall and roll?

-Falling and rolling are two of the most fundamental skills of aikido practice, but we don’t expect you to pick them up right away.
+Falling and rolling are two of the most fundamental skills in aikido, but we don’t expect you to pick them up right away.
 You will learn these skills safely, at your own pace, with guidance from instructors and senior students along the way.

 Do you offer free trial classes?

 We do not offer free trial classes.
-We encourage you to observe as many classes as you like at no charge, and to talk with instructors and students afterwards to learn about their experiences in practice.
+We encourage you to observe as many classes as you like at no charge, and to speak with instructors and students afterward to learn about their experiences.
 To arrange a visit, just send us a message.

 What equipment do I need?